ysyk2021/the-role-of-feedback-in-employee-goal-setting-techniques-for-providing-effective-feedback-that/src/chapter-7-2.md

-Chapter 7: Incorporating Ongoing Feedback into Goal Setting: Techniques for Implementing Ongoing Feedback
+Techniques for Implementing Ongoing Feedback
 =========================================================================================================

 Effective goal setting is critical for driving performance and achieving organizational goals.
 In this chapter, we will explore techniques for implementing ongoing feedback into goal setting.